FAQs & Tips

 Frequently Asked Questions

 For best results, you should stick to plant-based food waste.
 Some items break down faster than others.
 For example, lettuces and tender peels will disappear much faster than chunks of fibrous waste.
-Avocado seeds and stone fruit pits will take much longer to decompose, but can be added.
+Avocado seeds and stone fruit pits will take longer to decompose, but can be added.
 Avoid especially hard items such as wooden skewers, corn husks, and the outer portion of coconuts.
-Egg shells, vegetable & fruit peels, cores, and seeds, and small amounts of grains (such as rice or bread) break down easily.
+Egg shells, vegetable & fruit peels, cores, seeds, and grains (such as rice or bread) break down easily.

 If the power is out for a short time, the bin will be fine.
 Do not add any food waste to the bin while the pump is not running.
 When the power returns you may notice a slight odor.
 The odor will subside as the composter continues to run.
 You can resume adding food waste to the bin when the odor has completed subsided.
 In the event that power will be disconnected for the unit for more than a few days, empty the bin.
 To do so, simply drain the liquid out using the spigot.
 There will still be liquid and waste in the bottom of the bin.
 Remove the lid and the pump.
 Tilt the barrel and empty via the top opening.

 The best part of the AeromatiCo is the ability to put it in close proximity to where you generate your food waste.
 It’s best in a covered area close to a water source and electrical outlet.
 It performs well in a garage, on a patio, back porch, or below an overhang somewhere just outside your home.
 For those living in a colder climates, you may even consider keeping it in a basement.
 The liquid composter works optimally in moderate weather.
 Avoid excessive exposure to direct sun that can increase the temperature of the water beyond the ability for the aerobic micro organisms to survive.
 We keep ours in our garage and run it all year long.
 We live in Houston, TX and have extremely hot summers, but mild winters.